What is SaaS Sprawl?

 What's the difference between SaaS sprawl and Shadow IT?

 Shadow IT refers to any technology used without IT approval.
 SaaS sprawl specifically describes the uncontrolled proliferation of SaaS applications.
-Shadow IT is the cause; SaaS sprawl is the result.
+Shadow IT is one cause of sprawl, but not the only one — decentralized procurement, M&A, freemium trials, and vendor-pushed AI add-ons all contribute.

 How much can we save by addressing SaaS sprawl?